stratumn/agent/packages/agent-js/README.md

 // Assumes your actions are in ./lib/actions. var actions = require('./lib/actions');

-// Create an HTTP store client to save segments.
+// Creates an HTTP store client to save segments.
 // Assumes an HTTP store server is available on env.STRATUMN_STORE_URL or http://store:5000. var storeHttpClient = Agent.storeHttpClient(process.env.STRATUMN_STORE_URL || 'http://store:5000');

-// Create an HTTP fossilizer client to fossilize segments.
+// Creates an HTTP fossilizer client to fossilize segments.
 // Assumes an HTTP fossilizer server is available on env.STRATUMN_FOSSILIZER_URL or http://fossilizer:6000. var fossilizerHttpClient = Agent.fossilizerHttpClient(process.env.STRATUMN_FOSSILIZER_URL || 'http://fossilizer:6000');

-// Create an agent from the actions, the store client, and the fossilizer client. var agent = Agent.create(actions, storeHttpClient, fossilizerHttpClient, {
+// Creates an agent
+var agent = Agent.create({
-  agentUrl: 'http://localhost:3000',               // the agent needs to know its root URL,
+    agentUrl: 'http://localhost:3000',               // the agent needs to know its root URL,· });

+// Adds a process from a name, its actions, the store client, and the fossilizer client.
+// As many processes as one needs can be added.
+A different storeHttpClient and fossilizerHttpClient may be used. agent.addProcess("my_first_process", actions, storeHttpClient, fossilizerHttpClient, {
-  salt: process.env.STRATUMN_SALT || Math.random() // change to a unique salt
+  salt: process.env.STRATUMN_SALT || Math.random(), // change to a unique salt
   plugins: [plugins.localTime]                     // pick any plugins from src/plugins or develop your own - order matters });

-// Creates an HTTP server for the agent with CORS enabled. var agentHttpServer = Agent.httpServer(agent, { cors: {} });
+// Creates an HTTP server for the agent with CORS enabled. var agentHttpServer = agent.httpServer({ cors: {} });

 // Create the Express server.
 var app = express();